 4) Free walking tours – your workout while traveling

 This is my favorite, for I love walking and there is no better way to learn about a place than through a local guide.
-It’s so perfect especially for small places and to get rid of the holiday weight you might gain.
+It’s so perfect especially for small places and to get rid of the holiday weight you are going to gain.

 Most walking tours are tip based.
 You pay based on what you think the tour is worth.
 From nothing up to as much as you can afford.
 The advantage of these tours is that, along with sightseeing and learning about local history, you will also find out the best insider secrets, myths and legends, best places to eat, best sunrise and sunset spots, inexpensive places to shop, some gossip, to name a few.

-Some places also offer specialized walking tours, at a cost, for instance food tasting tours, Red Light district tours, Urban Farming walking tours, The Dam tours, Windmill tours, etc. These tours also offer a lot of discount vouchers for restaurants, shopping, events, activities and much more.
+Some places also offer specialized walking tours at a cost, for instance, food tasting tours, red light district tours, urban farming walking tours, the dam tours, windmill tours, you name it.
+These tours also offer a lot of discount vouchers for restaurants, shopping, events, activities and much more.